 Vijaya Dasami (Tika):

-Festival of Lights- Worship of Goddess of Wealth celebrate with great pomp and grandeur in all over the Kingdom of Nepal.
+Festival of Lights- Worship of Goddess of Wealth celebrate with great pomp and grandeur all over the Kingdom of Nepal.

 Gai Puja (Gobardhan Puja):

-Last day of the ‘Tihar’, sisters mark their brothers’ forehead with Tika, garland, sweets and pray for their long life and prosperity.
+Last day of the ‘Tihar’, sisters mark their brothers’ forehead with Tika, garland, sweets, and pray for their long life and prosperity.